Perkedel/Lah-Mboh/docs/Tutorial/HowToMostlyNotLostInDM.md

 ## Use best of the best mouse

-With HUGE polling rate, HUGE in everything.
-Anything that makes your Aim fast & accurate
+With HUGE polling rate, HUGE in everything good.
+Anything that makes your Aim fast & accurate.

 ## Disable Mouse Acceleration!